sripplin/website/README.md

 Other themes I considered were [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) and [minimalist](https://github.com/BDHU/minimalist).

-I performed a lot of modifications including
+I performed a lot of modifications including:
-- colors
+- changing theme colors, font colors, link colors
 - font families
-- enabled font awesome
+- enabled font awesome for icons
+- optimized website for mobile, since this theme is quite old the sizing didn't translate well to mobile.
-- reducing font sizes
+  - optimized font sizes for web and mobile
+  - made images responsive to sizing for web and mobile
 - snippits on home page instead of full posts
-- added featured image to post previews on home page (toggled off)
+- added featured image to post previews on home page (though toggled off)
-- added button to scroll [back to top](https://github.com/vfeskov/vanilla-back-to-top) for posts
+- added button via javascript to scroll [back to top](https://github.com/vfeskov/vanilla-back-to-top) for posts

 ### Fonts